maxmay94/wordle2/README.md

 <!-- Next Steps -->

 1. Polish things up
+2. Optomize Mobile
-2. Fix and refine current Audio
+3. Fix and refine current Audio
-3. Add an Audio sequencer based on previous turns (loop through the prevTurns[] and play a nothing on miss, percussive hit on almost and sharp synth lead on correct)
+4. Add an Audio sequencer based on previous turns (loop through the prevTurns[] and play a nothing on miss, percussive hit on almost and sharp synth lead on correct)

 <!-- SOURCES -->